azureossd/azureossd.github.io/_posts/2022-07-07-Running-gRPC-with-Container-Apps.md

 ## Configuring
 ### The Transport property
-By default when creating a Container App Environment, the `transport` property is set to `Auto` - assuming this is not changed explicitly during creation.
+By default when creating a Container App, the `transport` property is set to `Auto` - assuming this is not changed explicitly during creation.

 Values for `transport` can be `Auto`, `http` and `http2`.
 The `transport` setting for the environment can be checked in the portal in the **Overview** blade of the Container App like the below: